scalalandio/chimney/docs/docs/troubleshooting.md

 ## Coming from other type-mapping libraries

-Chimney is not the first type-mapping library, and it doesn't have monopoly over various solutions.
-The most known are probably C#'s AutoMapper and Java's MapStruct.
+Chimney is not the first type-mapping library, and it doesn't have a monopoly over various solutions.
+The best known are probably C#'s AutoMapper (the first release on May 2010) and Java's MapStruct (the first release June 2013).
+(For the record, the first Chimney's release was on May 2017, so it's younger than the first 2 Scala libraries described below).

 You might have come here as a user of another solution, and you might be curious how your current use cases translates to Chimney, and what are the differences between the libraries.